Hoshi Wo Miru Hito: Gameplay

 Hoshi wo Miru Hito is a science fiction RPG infamous for its difficult gameplay and elements that make the game confusing and cryptic.
 For example, at the beginning of the game, the player is put into the field map without any explanation on any goals, and the entrance to the first town the player needs to visit is not displayed on the field map at all.
 There is no "escape" command; the player needs to learn a specific ESP skill by levelling up in order to escape from battles.

 In the early part of the game, there is only a single way to restore health, which is a single spot within the first town.

-Game over occurs when all the players characters reaches zero hit points.
-Early in the game, it's very easy to die due to poor balancing, powerful enemies, and inability to escape from battles, but later in the game the player's characters become strong enough that it's very difficult to kill the entire party.
+Game over occurs when all the players characters reach zero hit points.
+Early in the game, it is easy to die due to poor balancing, powerful enemies, and inability to escape from battles, but later in the game the player's characters become strong enough that it is difficult to kill the entire party.

 Release

-The game was published on October 27, 1987 for the Famicom home console, and published by HOT B. The game was only released in Japan.
+The game was published on October 27, 1987, for the Famicom home console, and published by HOT-B. The game was only released in Japan.
 In 2004, a free fan game remake was created, titled STARGAZER.

-On February 27, 2013, the soundtrack was released on the compact disc Rom Cassette Disc In HOT-B. The four disc album is a compilation of music from Hot B's games.
+In February 2013, the soundtrack was released on the CD Rom Cassette Disc In HOT-B. The four disc album is a compilation of music from HOT-B's games.
 The soundtrack was released by City Connection through the "Claris Disk" label.
-On October 19, 2015, the album was made available for download.
+In October 2015, the album was made available for download.

-In 2020, it was announced that City Connection would give the game a worldwide release for the Nintendo Switch developed by Empty Clip Studios using the Arsenal emulation software enigne.
+City Connection published the game for the Nintendo Switch, developed by Empty Clip Studios using the Arsenal emulation software engine.
 It was released in Japan on July 30, 2020 but was never released elsewhere.

 Reception

-Reviewers complained about the balance of the game's systems, but praised the science fiction scenario.
+Reviewers complained about the balance of the game's systems but praised the science fiction scenario.
 Due to these issues, the game has been listed as a Kusoge game.

 Upon release, in the "Cross Review" section of Weekly Famitsu, four reviewers gave it a scores of 4, 5, 6, 4 for a total of 19 out of 40.
 Readers of Family Computer Magazine voted to score the game 16.08 out of 30 points.

 The 2016 mook Nostalgic Famicom Perfect Guide ranked the game as #5 for in its "Impossible Game Ranking" of Famicom games.
 It suggested the game was impossible without a strategy guide, and when facing the strongest enemies in the game will lead to complete destruction of the player and there's little the player can do to prevent this.